BeatrizVasconcelos/BeatrizVasconcelos/README.md

 ## What's up 👋
 Hi!
 I am Beatriz Vasconcelos from Brazil (🇧🇷).
-I am a Front-end developer 💻.
+I am a Frontend Engineer 💻.

 - 🚀 I’m currently working.
-- 👨🏻‍💻 Angular, Java, TypeScript, Javascript, HTML, CSS
+- 👨🏻‍💻 Angular, TypeScript, Javascript, HTML, CSS
 - 🌱 I’m currently learning NodeJS.
 - ⚡ In my free time I like to watch movies 🎞️ and series 📺, to listen to music 🎵, and of course: to go to the beach! 🌴